safe-research/permissionless-create2/doc/eip.md

 The use of a publicly known private key enables this mechanism, as anyone can permissionlessly generate a delegation signature to **any** bootstrap contract that would cause the `DEPLOYER_ADDRESS` to execute the specified `CREATE2 (0xf5)` operation and deploy the factory contract to a completely deterministic address.
 Because of the use of `CREATE2 (0xf5)`, the CREATE2 factory will be deployed to `CREATE2_FACTORY_ADDRESS` if and only it is deployed with `CREATE2_FACTORY_INIT_CODE`, thus guaranteeing a deployed code hash of `CREATE2_FACTORY_CODE_HASH`.
 Additionally, the semantics of `CREATE2 (0xf5)` make it so no transaction executed by `DEPLOYER_ADDRESS` can permanently block the deployment of the CREATE2 factory contract.

-One issue with this method is that, because the `DEPLOYER_PRIVATE_KEY` is public, anyone can sign alternative delegation or transactions and front-run a legitimate CREATE2 factory deployment.
-We consider this to not be a serious issue however as:
+One issue with this method is that because the `DEPLOYER_PRIVATE_KEY` is public, anyone can sign alternative delegations or transactions and front-run a legitimate CREATE2 factory deployment.
+We consider this to not be a serious issue however, as:

 1. Doing so does not prevent future deployments - meaning that an attacker can only delay the deployment of the CREATE2 factory with a sustained attack at a gas cost to the attacker.
 2. The damage is limited to gas griefing for accounts that are legitimately trying to deploy the CREATE2 factory contract.
-Furthermore, the reference implementation was coded in a such a way to minimize the gas griefing damage.
+Furthermore, the reference implementation was coded to minimize the gas griefing damage.
 3. In the case of a very persistent malicious actor, their attack can be circumvented by either making use of private transactions or working directly with block builders.

 ### Use of CREATE2 Factory Contract

-This mechanism allows the `DEPLOYER_ADDRESS` to do any `CREATE2 (0xf5)` deployment, so it would be possible to forgo the intermediary CREATE2 factory contract, and use the deployer technique for all deployments.
+This mechanism allows the `DEPLOYER_ADDRESS` to do any `CREATE2 (0xf5)` deployment, so it would be possible to forgo the intermediary CREATE2 factory contract and use the deployer technique for all deployments.
 There are multiple downsides to this, however:

-- All contract deployments are subject to the front-running issue described above; which could become an annoyance
+- All contract deployments are subject to the front-running issue described above, which could become an annoyance
-- Concurrent deployments from the deployer are subject to race conditions, since EIP-7702 authorizations increase the account nonce.
+- Concurrent deployments from the deployer are subject to race conditions since EIP-7702 authorizations increase the account nonce.
 This means that if two deployments are submitted to the mem-pool without knowing about each other, only the first one will actually succeed, because the EIP-7702 authorization in the second transaction is for an outdated nonce.
-This is not an issue when deployers are trying to deploy the same contract as we propose in this ERC, since even if the second delegation and transaction fails, the contract would have been deployed as desired.
+This is not an issue when deployers are trying to deploy the same contract as we propose in this ERC since even if the second delegation and transaction fails, the contract would have been deployed as desired.

 ### Multiple Transaction Procedure